Snap-on (SNA)

 • Organic sales performance over the past two years indicates the company may need to make strategic adjustments or rely on M&A to catalyze faster growth

-• On the plus side, its offerings are mission-critical for businesses and lead to a best-in-class gross margin of 51.3%
+• A silver lining is that its offerings are difficult to replicate at scale and lead to a best-in-class gross margin of 51.4%

 StockStory Analyst Team